Illinois Child Custody and Child Support Attorney

 Family Law Lawyer Serving Cook and DuPage Counties

-Divorce is a painful.
-Ending a relationship between two people who once were in love, is never easy.
+Divorce is painful.
+Ending a relationship between two people who once were in love is never easy.
 It becomes even more so when there are minor children involved.
 In many divorce cases involving children, child custody and support often become major points of contention.
 Child custody battles occur because each side believes their retaining custody is in the best interests of their child or children.
 Even once custody is determined, other critical child related issues must be resolved, such as support and visitation.

 A seasoned DuPage County family law attorney can be very helpful in your child custody or child support case.
 Someone who knows the ins and outs of the process as well as the local court systems could prove to be invaluable in securing your desired result.
 Michael V. LoCicero, Attorney at Law has over 30 years of family law experience and has helped numerous clients with child custody and support issues in DuPage County, Cook County and communities throughout the Chicago area.
 Michael is compassionate and takes the time to go through all the details of your case and thoroughly prepare you for your court hearings.